FAQ’s

 Do I have to apply for Medicare or do I get it automatically?

 If you are already collecting some form of Social Security (either retirement benefits or disability benefits) when you become eligible for Medicare, you will be automatically enrolled in both Part A and Part B. You become eligible for Medicare when you turn 65 or have been collecting Social Security Disability for 24 months.
+If you are not collecting Social Security when you become eligible for Medicare, you must apply for Medicare, it will not be automatically assigned to you.

 Do I have to pay for Medicare?